phpman > man > perlxstypemap(1)

 The default typemap in the lib/ExtUtils directory of the Perl source contains many useful

-which they keep in their own directory.
-These additional typemaps may reference INPUT and
+they keep in their own directory.
+These additional typemaps may reference INPUT and OUTPUT

-OUTPUT maps in the main typemap.
-The xsubpp compiler will allow the extension's own
+maps in the main typemap.
+The xsubpp compiler will allow the extension's own typemap to

-typemap to override any mappings which are in the default typemap.
-Instead of using an
+override any mappings which are in the default typemap.
+Instead of using an additional

-additional typemap file, typemaps may be embedded verbatim in XS with a heredoc-like
+typemap file, typemaps may be embedded verbatim in XS with a heredoc-like syntax.
+See the

-already available.
-Additionally, the core typemap has default XS types for a large number
+available.
+Additionally, the core typemap has default XS types for a large number of C types.

-of C types.
-For example, if you simply return a "char *" from your XSUB, the core typemap
+For example, if you simply return a "char *" from your XSUB, the core typemap will have this

-typemap to the distribution.
-That file may contain typemaps that either map types that
+to the distribution.
+That file may contain typemaps that either map types that are specific

-are specific to your code or that override the core typemap file's mappings for common C
+to your code or that override the core typemap file's mappings for common C types.

 Sharing typemaps Between CPAN Distributions